mikaelvesavuori/figmagic-example/readme.md

 Read more on the [Figma developer site](https://www.figma.com/developers/docs) if you need any further information.

-## How much work was after after doing a clean pull from the Figmagic demo template?
+## How much work was added after doing a clean pull from the Figmagic demo template?

 Only changes in example from a vanilla pull from Figma document: